Albany Data Stories

 In 2023 there were over 500 unique property owners with Wholly Exempt Property including the owners above down to 50 entities that owned property with an assessed value under $10,000

 These statistics demonstrate how much of Albany is not taxable and puts some color on the owners and who they are (state, city, private, non-profits and more).
 How out of whack is this, though?
-Let’s look at two comparisons - 1) Albany County property ownership outside of the City of Albany and 2) all of Rensselaer County.
+Let’s look at three comparisons - 1) Albany County property ownership outside of the City of Albany, 2) all of Rensselaer County and 3) all of Onondaga County (the Syracuse area).

-Using the same 2023 Assessment data we see that the City of Albany has over 4x the percentage of Wholly Exempt property versus the remainder of Albany County (62% to 14%) and nearly 3x the percentage of Wholly Exempt property versus Rensselaer County (62% to 23%)
+Using the same 2023 Assessment data we see that the City of Albany has over 4x the percentage of Wholly Exempt property versus the remainder of Albany County (62% to 14%), nearly 3x the percentage of Wholly Exempt property versus Rensselaer County (62% to 23%) and over 3x the percentage of Wholly Exempt property versus Onondaga County.

 A few conclusions: